gohypergiant/hyperdrive/hyperpackage/README.md

     from hyperpackage.hyperpack_creation import create_hyperpack
 ```

-2. Currently, the only supported model flavor is automl, aka the "research-EfficientAutoML" library.
+2. Currently, the only supported model flavor is automl, aka the [research-EfficientAutoML](https://github.com/gohypergiant/research-EfficientAutoML) library.
 The `create_hyperpack` function can accept either the model object itself, or a string path to a model saved via the `torch.save()` function from `pytorch`.
 We'll go over both situations, starting with the model object in memory.

 3. Assuming that you've run an automl study and have obtained outputs via this command: